0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 ```
 ### Step 4 - Test instance scale-up or scale-down

 Stop the EC2 instance and change the instance type to a larger or smaller one based on your need.
-Both the Ubuntu and the windows clients should connect automatically once the OpenVPN Server is up.
+Both the Ubuntu and the windows clients should connect automatically once the VPN Server is up.

 ### Step 5 - Site to Site connectivity

 ```
-### Login to your OpenVPN Server
+### Login to your VPN Server
 $ ssh -i ec2_key_pair ec2-user@<your-elastic-ip>

-### On your OpenVPN Server
+### On your VPN Server
 $ sysctl net.ipv4.ip_forward=1

 ### Ping the windows client from the ubuntu client.
 On you Ubuntu client: